alexwong-crc/secret-santa/README.md

 # Secret Santa

+Using React to create a secret santa app.

-Collaboration from Alex and Wale
+Collaboration from Alex and Wale.